stocktwits/slate/source/index.html.md

 **Since** will return results with an ID greater than (more recent than) the specified ID.
 Use this when getting new results or messages to a stream.

-**Max** will return results with an ID less than (older than) or equal to the specified ID.
+**Max** will return results with an ID less than (older than) the specified ID.
 Use this to get older results or messages that have previously been published.

 #Counting Characters